 is a good article comparing the different options for SaaS businesses.

 Some accelerators such as YC

 provide some (pre-seed) funding.
-They also provide insights how to raise money.
-Applying at an accelerator may be an attractive option especially if you are a first time founder with an early stage startup.
+They also provide insights on how to raise money.
+Applying for an accelerator may be an attractive option, especially if you are a first time founder of an early stage startup.

-Try to walk into a bank and ask them for debt: In most cases they will throw you out before you have told them your name.
+Try walking into a bank and asking them for some debt: in most cases, they’ll throw you out before you have even had the chance to tell them your name.
 But while debt is not really an option for early stage tech companies, there are exceptions.
-If you have substantial accounts receivable (which you probably don’t) you could go for factoring.
-If you have “hard assets” such as production facilities (which you probably don’t) you may qualify for a loan.
+If you have substantial accounts receivable (which you probably don’t), you could go for factoring.
+If you have “hard assets” such as production facilities (which you probably don’t), you may qualify for a loan.

-And once you are generating substantial revenues and are getting closer to profitability, banks will start rolling-out the red carpet for you.
+And once you are generating substantial revenues and getting closer to profitability, banks will start rolling out the red carpet for you.

 Unlike conventional banks, venture debt companies understand the needs of startups.
 Plus, they are much less risk-averse.
 Having said this, venture debt is usually only done in context with equity rounds: You may get USD 10m if a renowned VC invests USD 20m.

-Additionally it may be an option in later stage financing.
-Be aware that unlike in the case of equity, the money needs to be paid back.
-This can lead to severe issues in upcoming rounds: new investors will want to invest into the future rather than paying back credits.
-So venture debt should be used very carefully – e.g. in situations where you are close to reaching a value inflection point or break-even
+Additionally, it may be an option in later stage financing.
+But be aware that unlike in the case of equity, the money needs to be paid back.
+This can lead to severe issues in upcoming rounds: new investors will want to invest into the future rather than pay back credits.
+So venture debt should be used very carefully – e.g. in situations where you are close to reaching a value inflection point or break-even.

 This is an interesting one!
 Considering that most governments understand the importance of innovation, there are massive public funds available for tech startups.
 Besides that and especially in certain areas (e.g., healthcare) or in certain geographies (e.g., developing countries) you have the option to get financing from foundations and NGOs.
 Check whether this is possible.
 Most often you can try to get such funds in parallel with equity financing.